Will I need my parents’ information?

 - Does someone other than your parent or stepparent have legal guardianship of you, as determined by a court in your state of legal residence?

-If you have a special circumstance that prevents you from providing parental information, you may still be able to submit your FAFSA.
-However, your FAFSA will be considered incomplete.
-You must contact the financial office at your college and provide them with documentation to verify your situation.
-For more information, visit https://studentaid.ed.gov/fafsa/filling-out#are-your-parents-unwilling.
+If you have a special circumstance that prevents you from providing parental information, you might still be able to submit your FAFSA form.
+However, your FAFSA form will be considered incomplete.
+You must contact the financial office at your college or career school and provide them with documentation to verify your situation.
+Learn about what to do if your parents are unwilling to provide their information on your FAFSA form.